 - c) If the previous step returned an error, verify that Python 3 is accessible. - On Windows, enter python --version.
 On macOS or Linux, enter python3.
 If the command cannot be found or the version is wrong, make sure that Python v3.6 or later is in your path and that it is the first Python version in the path. - d) For macOS or Linux: Verify that the nrf_sniffer_ble.sh file has the x permission.
 If the x permission is missing, add it using chmod +x nrf_sniffer_ble.sh. - 4.
 Enable the nRF Sniffer capture tool in Wireshark: - a) Refresh the interfaces in Wireshark by selecting Capture > Refresh Interfaces or pressing F5.
-You should see that nRF Sniffer is displayed as one of the interfaces on the start page. - b) Select View > Interface Toolbars > nRF Sniffer for Bluetooth LE to enable the nRF Sniffer interface.
+You should see that nRF Sniffer is displayed as one of the interfaces on the Figure 2: Wireshark capture screen on page 14. - b) Select View > Interface Toolbars > nRF Sniffer for Bluetooth LE to enable the nRF Sniffer interface.

-2.3 Adding a Wireshark profile for the nRF Sniffer
+3.5 Adding a Wireshark profile for the nRF Sniffer